RoyZhang7/DP-messaging-nfv/README.md

 - [ ] TCP-based transmission (low priority)
 - [ ] Fault Tolerance (low priority)

-Looking to finish one of the directions of new privacy protocol, then we will publish a paper.
+Planning to finish one of above directions, then we will publish a paper.

+## Usage

+**Not available for general user yet.**

+I will provide intruction on other system/platform on the planned releasing.

+This project requires installation of OpenNetVM(including DPDK).
+The easiest way to use it is creating a cluster with CloudLab profile.(strict to authroized academic user in US only).

 ---
 The code is not up to date.
 We are going to publish a paper this year, and will release code then.